nextflow-io/nextflow/docs/amazons3.md

 # S3 storage

 Nextflow includes support for S3 storage.
 Files stored in an S3 bucket can be accessed transparently in your pipeline script like any other file in the local file system.
-The following sections focus on Amazon S3 storage, however the same concepts apply to any S3 compatible storage such as Ceph or MinIO storage.
+The following sections focus on Amazon S3 storage, however the same concepts apply to any S3 compatible platforms such as Ceph or MinIO storage.

 ## S3 path